casbin/casbin-cpp/README.md

 ## Get started

-1. New a Casbin enforcer with a model file and a policy file:
+1. Add the include directory of the project to the PATH Environment variable.
     ```cpp
-    casbin::Enforcer e("<path to model.conf>", "<path to policy.csv>");
+    #include <casbin/casbin.h>
+    ```

+2. New a Casbin enforcer with a model file and a policy file:

+    ```cpp
+    casbin::Enforcer e("./path/to/model.conf", "./path/to/policy.csv");
     ```

 2. Add an enforcement hook into your code right before the access happens: